Chukwuebukaoguejiofo/Programming_cheat_sheets/_scripting_languages/Javascript/FEATURES/closures/clojures.md

 # Closures are functions with data attached to them

-## Closures remember the variables on the parent scope, when they were called
+- Closures remember the variables on the parent scope, when they were called

-# first, this is a function that is called right away
+###### First, this is a function that is called right away
 ```js
 var name = (
 	function(){